 Conversely, other studies have reported that using scheduled sampling may hurt performance~\citep{DBLP:conf/iclr/LeblondAOL18, mihaylova-martins-2019-scheduled}.
-The dominant hypothesis for these negative results is that it creates models that are more likely to recover from their own mistakes by training them to ignore the generated prefixes entirely~\citep{DBLP:journals/corr/Huszar15}.
+The dominant hypothesis for these negative results is that scheduled sampling creates models that are more likely to recover from their own mistakes by training them to ignore the prefixes entirely~\citep{DBLP:journals/corr/Huszar15}.
 However, no attempt has been made to empirically assess this hypothesis.
-Thus better understanding of how scheduled sampling affects training remains under-explored.
+Thus it is still unclear how scheduled sampling affects training.

 In this paper, we provide insights into the working mechanisms of scheduled sampling.
-Following~\citet{DBLP:journals/corr/abs-2010-10907}, we apply Layerwise Relevance Propagation~(LRP)~\citep{10.1371/journal.pone.0130140} to quantify the contributions of the input sequence and the model-generated prefix on the output generation process, and empirically evaluate the hypothesis of~\citet{DBLP:journals/corr/Huszar15}.
-We find that models trained with scheduled sampling increase their reliance on the input sequence, and therefore mitigate exposure bias by depending less on the potentially incorrect generated prefix.
-However, we also observe that this leads to output degradation due to catastrophic forgetting~\citep{FRENCH1999128} of how to predict when the model-generated prefix is correct.
-We propose using Elastic Weight Consolidation~(EWC)~\citep{DBLP:journals/corr/KirkpatrickPRVD16} to address catastrophic forgetting and allow improvements due to mitigating exposure bias, while also retaining output quality.
+Following~\citet{DBLP:journals/corr/abs-2010-10907}, we apply Layerwise Relevance Propagation~(LRP)~\citep{10.1371/journal.pone.0130140} to quantify the contributions of the input sequence and the prefix during inference, and empirically evaluate the hypothesis of~\citet{DBLP:journals/corr/Huszar15}.
+We find that models trained with scheduled sampling increase their reliance on the input sequence, and therefore mitigate exposure bias by depending less on the potentially incorrect model-generated prefix.
+However, we also observe that this has the side-effect of worsening the predictions when the model-generated prefix is correct.
+To address this form of catastrophic forgetting~\citep{FRENCH1999128}, we propose using Elastic Weight Consolidation~(EWC)~\citep{DBLP:journals/corr/KirkpatrickPRVD16} to regularize the parameter updates in scheduled sampling so that the performance is not affected when the prefix is correct.